EECS-330/Chore-Scheduler/README.md

 [pic of log-in screen]
 Users are able to log into their account via a log-in screen shown above.
 Features such as the text box and submit button made it intuitive for users to get access to their own account and schedule.
 [pic of user-profile]
 In order for the user to access their profile, they can click on their name on the “People” side-tab.
-Using feedback from P7 prototype testing, we added an indicator “(You)” to the name of the user currently logged in to distinguish who is currently using the app.
+Using feedback from P7 prototype testing, we added an indicator on the top right to show who is currently logged into the app.

 ### Adding a person to the schedule
 [pic of add person form ] [pic of person side-tab]